blueweimer/CamdenGearCodingDemo/README.md

 1. Decompress master file, and open in code editor of choice

-2. Navigate, using the terminal, to the cakephpcrud location.

-3. Enter: "bin/cake bake all posts"

-4. Do not override the prompts given to you

-5. Enter: "bin/cake server" and follow the link to localhost.

-In MySQL, I created the following table which is compatable with my code:
+2. In MySQL, I created the following table which is compatable with my code:

 CREATE TABLE `CamdenGearDemo`.`posts` (
   `id` INT NOT NULL AUTO_INCREMENT,